 We have a winner!
-So far, Port Burwell Provincial Park is my favorite conservation area dog beach.
+So far, Port Burwell Provincial Park is my favorite conservation area dog-friendly beach.
 A free-run dog beach – imagine!
 Some people who live in other provinces (or likely states) might not understand my excitement.
+I found the answer to the question:

-I live in the land of regulations (Ontario, Canada), where about one in ten people remind strangers about leash laws; where it’s illegal to take dogs to outdoor patios because of ‘health regulations’ (yes, outdoors where birds poop); and where some conservation areas offer ‘exercise’ areas that require dogs to remain on leashes.
+I live in the land of regulations (Ontario, Canada), where about one in ten people remind strangers about leash laws; where it was until 2020 illegal to take dogs to outdoor patios because of ‘health regulations’ (yes, outdoors where birds poop); and where some conservation areas offer ‘exercise’ areas that require dogs to remain on leashes.

-What is an ‘exercise area’ at an Ontario provincial park is a little vague, maybe intentionally so.
+What is a dog ‘exercise area’ at an Ontario provincial park is a little vague, maybe intentionally so.
 The term ‘leash-free’ is not used on the website, yet pictures of free running dogs are.
 When I asked parks representatives, I was told that whether dog exercise areas are leash-free is up to individual park wardens who monitor situations daily.
+(Check out our leash-free hikes at Bronte Provincial Park).

 Dog Beach at Port Burwell Provincial Park